elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

 - Singular Responsibility Principle -- You may consolidate the communications between numerous components into a single location, making them easier to understand and maintain.
 - The Open/Closed Principle You can add new mediators without changing the key components.
 - You can reduce coupling between software components.
-- Individual components can get reused more quickly.
+- We can use individual components more efficiently.

 <br />
   </div>